 Ingredients

-Our dog hot chocolate contains a few simple ingredients to make a rich and creamy hot cocoa with dog friendly carob!
-So can you call it hot cocoa or would you call it dog hot carob?
+Our dog hot cocoa recipe contains minimal ingredients to make a rich and creamy hot cocoa with dog friendly carob!

 Milk